darrenrs/adcom-ages-tracker/README.md

 * Back-end: Node
 * Database: Postgres

+# Setup

+TBD

+Gold and some capsule images are baked into the APK, they must be extracted manually

 ## Disclaimer
 This material is not official and is not endorsed by Hyper Hippo.
 For more information, see [Hyper Hippo’s Fan Content Policy.](https://hyperhippo.com/fan-content-policy/)